gighive/gighive/docs/README.md

 ## ⚙️ Preparation
 ### Do these steps before moving ahead with one of the options below.
-- 1. Make sure you have id_rsa.pub or id_ed25519.pub in ./ssh for passwordless authentication:
+1. Make sure you have id_rsa.pub or id_ed25519.pub in ./ssh for passwordless authentication:
 ```bash
 ssh-keygen -t rsa
 ```

-- 2. Clone the repo
+2. Clone the repo
 ```bash
 git clone https://github.com/gighive/gighive
 ```

-- 3. Set GIGHIVE_HOME variable, something like - export GIGHIVE_HOME=<location of where you cloned gighive> eg;
+3. Set GIGHIVE_HOME variable:
 ```bash
 export GIGHIVE_HOME=/home/$USER/gighive
 ```

-- 4. Install Azure, Terraform and Ansible prerequisites Note that you will need to reboot after the VirtualBox installation.
+4. Install Azure, Terraform and Ansible prerequisites Note that you will need to reboot after the VirtualBox installation.
 ```bash
 cd $GIGHIVE_HOME;./1prereqsInstall.sh